 Resource Protection and Green Infrastructure.
 This committee monitors environmental issues in Loudoun that underpin healthy ecological systems, such as the Limestone Overlay District, rivers, streams, and wetlands, steep slopes, and pollution sources.
 Its partner members conceived the Emerald Ribbons linear park concept adopted by the Board of Supervisors in 2018.

 Emerald Ribbons.
 In response to strong public input and a shortage of parks and trails in Loudoun County, a committee of Coalition members proposes Emerald Ribbons, a countywide interconnected system of linear parks and trails.

 Rural Arterials Network.
 This committee will monitor and address the issues arising from Loudoun’s arterials roads studies, issues with cut-through traffic, and the impacts to heritage and environmental assets.
 It advocates for improvements that address safety and function in ways that emphasize serving the rural communities beyond the curbs.

 Rural Roads and Bridges.
 This committee has focused on preserving and maintaining Loudoun’s historic roads network and its historic bridges.
 It has worked closely with VDOT to improve maintenance of the county’s unpaved roads, identify new materials and methods, and promote the beauty and tourism value of this hundreds of years old, 300-mile road network.

-Zoning Committee.
+Zoning Input & Updates.
 The Zoning Committee focus currently comprises four priorities: 1.
 To inform and update Coalition members and the public of important zoning amendments, case study findings, and pending zoning applications.
 2. To identify and assess common issues and complaints through case study review and consolidation.
 3. To facilitate stakeholder meetings and issues review with county and state staff to improve processes.
 4. To document findings and make recommendations for Zoning Ordinance overhaul requirements.